Callisto88/AIT_Labo4/report/AIT - Labo 4.md

 *1. Do you think we can use the current solution for a production environment?
 What are the main problems when deploying it in a production environment?*

 La structure du labo précédent ne convient pas à une utilisation en production.
 En effet, la solution mise en place au labo 3 est beaucoup trop statique et implique trop de downtime en cas de modifications pour être utilisé en production.
+En clair, à chaque fois qu'on souhaite rajouter en retirer un node il faut éteindre les instances, reconfigurer la stack Docker, rebuild et enfin relancer le tout.
+Pas très pratique en somme.

 *2. Describe what you need to do to add new`webapp` container to the infrastructure.
 Give the exact steps of what you have to do without modifiying the way the things are done.
 Hint: You probably have to modify some configuration and script files in a Docker image.*